 Digital Studio KEYNOTE EVENT!
 Alex Gil (The Edge, Bostock Library, Level 1, West Campus, Duke University campus map)

-Alex Gil, Digital Scholarship Coordinator, Humanities and History Division, Columbia University Libraries
+The Murthy Digital Studio, in conjunction with the Duke PhD Lab present an afternoon with Alex Gil, aka @elotroalex, Digital Scholarship Coordinator, Humanities and History Division, Columbia University Libraries.

 Rebecca Norton: rebeccajnorton.com

 Karin Denson: thenewkrass.wordpress.com